jaseknighter/krill/README.md

 alternatively, to make grid overlay and UI controls section always visible every time the script is loaded, open the */lib/globals.lua* file and change the value of the `UI_DISPLAY_DEFAULT` variable to `3`.

-#### ui
-the sequencer view is divided into three UI sections (from left to right):

-1. controls
-2. Lorenz system visualization
-3. Lorenz x/y and lfos

 #### *seq* (sequencer controls)